matt77hias/Blog/_posts/2018-01-27-cpp-wishlist.md

 ## Integral prefixes

 There exist no integral suffix for (un)signed chars and (un)signed shorts.
-Therefore, (implicit/explicit) are required to initialize these types:
+Therefore, (implicit/explicit) casts are required to initialize these types:
 ```c++
 int main() {
     auto a = 1;    //   signed int